-74. Dissabandara & Chandrasekara (2007) also examined the effect of powdered ginger extract administered prenatally on the postnatal development of rats.
-A period of administration of the dry powdered extract orally at doses of 500 mg/kg/day or 1000 mg/kg/day (control not specified) during days 5 to 15 of gestation resulted in a lower intake of food and water and lower weight gain in dams in the ginger treated group, with some embryonic loss.
+77. Dissabandara & Chandrasekara (2007) examined the effect of powdered ginger extract administered prenatally on the postnatal development of rats.
+Administration of the dry powdered extract orally at doses of 500 or 1000 mg/kg/day (control not specified) during days 5 to 15 of gestation resulted in a lower intake of food and water and lower weight gain in dams in the ginger treated group, with some embryonic loss.
 Growth and physical maturation of the offspring were unaffected.
 It was concluded that maternal administration of ginger during mid pregnancy resulted in reduced maternal weight gain and increased embryonic loss without affecting the surviving offspring.

-75. ElMazoudy and Attia (2018) investigated the effect of powdered dried ginger root on the oestrus cycle and implantation in female mice.
-ICR mice, were orally dosed at 250, 500, 1000, or 2000 mg/kg bw/d aqueous ginger extract.
-These were investigated in four different experiments: (i) treatment for 90 days and throughout mating and gestation; (ii) 35-days of treatment evaluating the effects on the oestrous cycle; (iii) treatment for 20 days and throughout mating to evaluate pre-implantation loss (antifertility); and (iv) treatment for 20 days and throughout gestation to evaluate post-implantation loss (abortifacient).
-In the 90day study, the dams were terminated on gestation day 20.
-In the mothers one mortality was recorded in the 1000 mg/kg bw/d group on gestation day 18 and two in the 2000 mg/kg bw/d group at gestational day 16.
+78. ElMazoudy and Attia (2018) investigated the effect of powdered dried ginger root on the oestrus cycle and implantation in female mice.
+ICR mice were orally dosed with 250, 500, 1000, or 2000 mg/kg bw/d aqueous ginger extract.
+There were four different experiments: (i) treatment for 90 days and throughout mating and gestation; (ii) 35-days of treatment evaluating the effects on the oestrous cycle; (iii) treatment for 20 days and throughout mating to evaluate preimplantation loss (antifertility); and (iv) treatment for 20 days and throughout gestation to evaluate post-implantation loss (abortifacient).
+In the 90-day study, the dams were terminated on gestation day 20.
+In the mothers, one mortality was recorded in the 1000 mg/kg bw/d group on gestation day 18 and two in the 2000 mg/kg bw/d group at gestational day 16.
 There was a significant reduction in body weight changes in these two dose groups compared to the control group; however, food consumption was comparable.

-76. In the study investigating the oestrus cycle, a significant reduction in the numbers of oestrus cycles was observed at the highest dose, with the length of the oestrus cycle in this group being significantly prolonged (10.05 \pm 0.8) days compared with (4.99 \pm 0.5) days recurrent and successive oestrous cycles in control mice.
-At the highest dose level, the length of the oestrous cycle was prolonged with a significant decrease in the duration of diestrous-metestrus (luteal) phase and prolonged proestrus-estrus (ovulatory) phase.
+79. In the study investigating the oestrus cycle, a significant reduction in the numbers of oestrus cycles was observed at the highest dose, with the length of the oestrus cycle in this group being significantly prolonged, 10.05 ± 0.8 days compared with 4.99 ± 0.5 days recurrent and successive oestrous cycles in control mice.
+At the highest dose level, there was a significant decrease in the duration of diestrous-metestrus (luteal) phase and prolonged proestrus-estrus (ovulatory) phase.
 In the study investigating pre-implantation loss, a significant decrease in the number of corpora lutea was observed at the highest dose.
-Implantation failure was also increased by 36% compared to the control group and pre-implantation loss at this dose group was also 16.6% higher than the control group.
+Implantation failure was also increased by 36% compared to the control group and pre-implantation loss in this dose group was also 16.6% higher than in the control group.
 The authors considered that this may reflect a dose-dependent antifertility (anti-implantation) effect.

-77. Regarding fertility and developmental outcomes, the female copulation index was significantly reduced at 2000 and 1000 mg/kg bw/d, whereas the female pregnancy index was significantly decreased only at the highest dose.
-The number of implantation sites and live fetuses in the 2000 mg/kg bw/d group was lower than the other treated and control groups.
+80. Regarding fertility and developmental outcomes, the female copulation index was significantly reduced at 2000 and 1000 mg/kg bw/d, whereas the female pregnancy index was significantly decreased only at the highest dose.
+The number of implantation sites and live fetuses in the 2000 mg/kg bw/d group was lower than in the other treated and control groups.
 An increase in fetal resorption and post implantation loss was also seen in the highest dose group.
-There was no evidence of fetal malformations however growth retardation, reduced pup weight and delay in the crown-rump length was observed in this dose group as well.
+There was no evidence of fetal malformations, however growth retardation, reduced pup weight and delay in the crown-rump length were observed in this dose group as well.
 Finally, changes in ovarian histopathology were observed at 2000 mg/kg bw/d, following 90 days of treatment.
 Ovarian follicle atresia was observed.
 The atretic follicles contained cell debris and there was haemorrhage in the antral cavity.